-I think that every copywriter must understand and apply good practice SEO copywriting techniques because most content or iteration of content finds its way to the website.
+I think that every copywriter must understand and apply good SEO copywriting techniques because most content or iteration of content finds its way to the website.
 So while there’s no substitute for well-written copy, there is a way to combine SEO copywriting and quality writing practices to enhance your search visibility and reader engagement.

 Neglecting the meta data online and offline